brettbgb/Bretts-Carousel-SD/README.md

 Brett Bisyak Carousel

+NOTE: formatting appears odd for some of my files in Git hub file view: view files in another editor such as sublime text.

 This is a Backbone carousel created from scratch by Brett Bisyak on August 6 2016.
 It loads backbone, jquery and underscore from cdn so you will need an internet connection.
 Also the images are loaded from itunes via "http://itunes.apple.com/search?term=classic+rock&limit=20".